Merkoba/Meltdown/arguments.md

 ### markdown-join

-Join multiple lines into a single line separated by a symbol
+Join multiple lines into a single line separated by a char

 Default: "none"

-Action: store_true
+Type: str

 ---